 Watch for changes

-running, it will automatically attempt to patch that change onto the model server.
-Most changes to model.py
+truss watch running, it will automatically attempt to patch that change onto the model server.
+Most changes to model.py and config.yaml can be patched.

 Publish your model